-Public schools take the issue of bullying seriously and take an active role in ensuring schools are educated in keeping students and staff safe.
+Schools take the issue of bullying seriously and take an active role in ensuring schools are educated in keeping students and staff safe.
 Every school is expected to have a safe, supportive, respectful and positive learning environment free from bullying, harassment, discrimination and violence, so student wellbeing and academic outcomes are maximised.

 Schools, parents and children can access a range of resources through the national Bullying.
 No Way! website.